 Whilst it is unclear to what extent Bannon, a Catholic, has maintained his belief of cyclical ages, as Green points out, it is certainly true that Breitbart is obsessed with the decline of the West at the hands of liberals, immigrants and Muslims.
 To Morgan, the very fact that he would reference Guénon “indicates that on some level there is a very deep similarity between Bannon’s worldview and ours”.

-At the February 2017 “Men Among the Ruins” Conference, organised by Friberg (and named in reference to Evola’s 1952 book), Jason Reza Jorjani, then Arktos’ editor, launched AltRight Corporation, a new organisation that aims to become a “Breitbart for the age to come, not the one that has passed”.
+At the February 2017 “Rising from the Ruins” conference, organised by Friberg (and named in apparent reference to Evola’s 1953 book), Jason Reza Jorjani, then Arktos’ editor, launched AltRight Corporation, a new organisation that aims to become a “Breitbart for the age to come, not the one that has passed”.
 Later that year, HOPE not hate secretly filmed Jorjani bragging that he was the alt-right’s “link man” with the Trump administration via Bannon.

 Bannon has since endured a remarkable fall from grace, and the Iranian-American Jorjani has left both Arktos and AltRight Corporation to form the Iranian United Front, which aims to rid Iran of Islam and usher in an “Indo-European World Order”.